claesenm/optunity/docs/index.rst

 or kernel parameters.

-The Optunity library is implemented in Python and allows straightforward integration in other machine learning environments, including :doc:`R </wrappers/R/index>` and :doc:`MATLAB </wrappers/matlab/index>`.
+The Optunity library is implemented in Python and allows straightforward integration in other machine learning environments.
+Optunity will soon become available in :doc:`R </wrappers/R/index>` and :doc:`MATLAB </wrappers/matlab/index>`.

 Optunity is free software, using a BSD-style license.